 How does THSC support home schoolers in Texas?

-In addition to that already mentioned, as a member of THSC Association you receive free legal assistance for issues related to home education and access to resources for military home schoolers, single-parent home schoolers, and children with special needs.
+In addition to that already mentioned, as a member of THSC Association you receive free legal assistance for issues related to home education and access to resources for children with special needs.
 You also receive the latest news regarding home schooling in Texas, current parental rights issues, our dealings with state and local officials, and much more.

 Ready to begin?
 Try our 7 Steps to Begin.